 Amanda Alvarez is a senior at Texas State University studying mass communication with a minor in Spanish.
 She previously served as an intern with the National Hispanic Institute focusing on social media and international admissions.
-This summer, she is focusing on social media planning and materials packaging.
+This summer, she focused on social media planning and materials packaging.
 A Venezuela native, Amanda plans to pursue a master’s in public relations.

 Samantha Boiser is a master’s degree student in the Department of Educational Leadership and Policy at the University of Texas at Austin.
 Raised in Arlington, Ms. Boiser studied child learning and development with a minor in public policy for her bachelor’s degree at the University of Texas at Dallas.
-This summer, she is supporting legislative wrap-up and policy updates and student engagement efforts.
+This summer, she supported legislative wrap-up and policy updates and student engagement efforts.

 Alejandra Caballero is a rising sophomore at Trinity University earning a double major in economics and communications.
 She is from Dallas and has worked with non-profit organizations such as NHI and Big Thought.
-This summer, her work includes writing, research, design, and collaboration.
-Her focus is driven by her desire to continue learning about the policies promoting equity which are being created to combat disparities within education.
+This summer, her work included writing, research, design, and collaboration.
+Her focus is driven by her desire to continue learning about the policies promoting equity that are being created to combat disparities within education.

 Samuel Cervantes is a policy researcher pursuing a master’s in public policy at the Harvard Kennedy School.
 Shaped by his immigrant background, he began his policy career in his home state of Texas, where he worked to protect in-state tuition for undocumented students.
 Samuel earned a bachelor of science in communications studies from the University of Texas at Austin.
 He previously served as a public policy intern at MALDEF.
-This summer at IDRA, he is focusing on policy communications.
+This summer at IDRA, he focused on policy communications.

 Melivia Mujica is a queer first-generation Chicana from the south side of San Antonio and a junior at Texas A&M Kingsville where she is pursuing her double major in law and environmental science.
 Since her sophomore year in high school, she has been a student advocate at her Title I high school, at which time she was able to push her school toward greater structural equity through her leadership as a student organizer.